 4. What do pre-ganglionic autonomic neurons and somatic neurons have in common?

-5. Why does pancuronium have associated adverse effects on the ANS?
+5. Why does pancuronium have associated adverse effects on the autonomic nervous system (ANS)?

-Because of the similarity in neurotransmitter and associated nicotinic receptors.
+Due to the similarity in neurotransmitter usage and associated nicotinic receptors.

-6. What is the result of a prolonged occupation of a nicotinic receptor by an agonist and what is this called?
+6. What is the result of prolonged occupation of a nicotinic receptor by an agonist, and what is this called?

-Generates a depolarizing blockade, this persistent depolarization causes accommodation as a result of sodium inactivation gates remaining closed and thus muscle paralysis.
-Eventually the muscle repolarizes but is desensitized to the agonist.
+It leads to a depolarizing blockade, where persistent depolarization causes sodium inactivation gates to remain closed, resulting in muscle paralysis.
+This state is known as accommodation.
+Eventually, the muscle repolarizes but becomes desensitized to the agonist.

 7. What is a general characteristic of neuromuscular blocking agents?